 Basis Bill of Exchange Promissory Note

-No. of Parties There are 3 parties in the case There are only 2 parties to a
+No. of Parties There are 3 parties in the case There are only 2 parties to

-of bill of exchange promissory note
+of bill of exchange a promissory note

-Order and Promise A bill contains an A promissory note contains
+Order and Promise A bill contains an A promissory note contain

-unconditional order an unconditional under
+unconditional order an unconditional

-or promise
+undertaking or promise

-Nature of Relationship A bill arises usually upon the A promissory note is based
+Nature of A bill arises usually upon the A promissory note is based on

-Nature of Kelationship basis of a creditor - debtor on a debtor - creditor
+Relationship basis of a creditor - debtor a debtor - creditor

-Relationship

-A 1 relationship
+- Relationship relationship

-Acceptance A bill needs to be accepted to A promissory note is signed
+Acceptance A bill needs to be accepted to A promissory note is

 make it valid.
-The drawee put by the maker only
+The drawee put signed by the maker only

 his signature as acceptor No

-such acceptance is required
+such acceptance is

+required

-Nature of Liability The liability of the drawer of The liability of the maker of a
+Nature of Liability The liability of the drawer of a The liability of the maker of

-a bill is secondary and promissory note is primarily
+bill is secondary and a promissory note is

-conditional; the drawee or the and absolute because he
+conditional; the drawee or the primarily and absolute

-acceptor is primarily liable himself is the main debtor
+acceptor is primarily because he himself is the

+liable main debtor

-Immediate relations The drawer of an acceptance The maker of a note stands in
+Immediate The drawer of an acceptance The maker of a note stands in

-bill stands in immediate immediate relation with the
+relations bill stands in immediate immediate relation with the

-relation with the acceptor and payee
+relation with the acceptor payee

-the payee
+and the payee

-Notice to prior parties When a bill is dishonoured Notice of dishonour need not
+Notice to prior When a bill is dishonoured Notice of dishonour need not

-either by non-payment due be given to the maker of a
+parties either by non-payment due be given to the maker of a

 notice of dishonour must be promissory note

-given by the holder must be 1 5
+given by the holder must be

 given by the holder to all

 prior parties

-Sets Foreign bills are drawn in sets Promissory notes are not so
+Sets Foreign bills are drawn in Promissory notes are not so

-drawn
+sets drawn

-Protest Foreign bills must be No such protest for dishonour
+Protest Foreign bills must be No such protest for

-protested for dishonour when is required for foreign
+protested for dishonour when dishonour is required for

-such protest is required by promissory note
+such protest is required by the foreign promissory note

-the law of the place where promissory note
+law of the place where

 they are drawn

-Conditional Acceptance A bill may be accepted The maker of the promissory
+Conditional A bill may be accepted The maker of the promissory

-Conditional Acceptance • • 1 1

-conditionally note cannot attach any such
+Acceptance conditionally note cannot attach any such

+condition

-condition to it
+to it

-Acceptor for honour The acceptor for honour can It cannot be paid for honour
+Acceptor for The acceptor for honour can It cannot be paid for

-even make the payment of a
+honour even make the payment of a honour

 bill

-Payable to the maker A bill may be payable to the A note cannot be made
+Payable to the A bill may be payable to the A note cannot be made

-himself maker himself when the payable to the maker himself
+maker himself maker himself when the drawer payable to the maker himself

-drawer and the payee are one
+and the payee are one

 and the same person